yetanalytics/xapipe/doc/json.md

   }
 }
 ```
 Manipulating state in JSON config can become exceptionally complex and dangerous as this is the raw data representation of the running state of a job and out of scope of usage documentation.
 It is recommended that you simply preserve this section as-is.
+For resuming jobs this section will be entirely ignored in favor of the stored state.
 For that reason we will only cover one possibly relevant field here.

 - `cursor`: This field tracks the progress of where to load statements (by `stored` time) from the source LRS.
-By modifying it you can limit the synchronized statements by stored time. *NOTE: this cannot be changed for a resuming job that has already been started and stored.
+By modifying it you can limit the synchronized statements by stored time. *NOTE: This cannot be changed for an existing stored job.
 Probably the safer way of doing this is to add the `since` key to `get-params` to make the source query start later than epoch.*

 ## Generating JSON Config